 If your doctor determines that arthritis is causing the cyst, he or she may advise you to take some or all of the following steps:

 - Follow the R.I.C.E. principles.
 These letters stand for rest, ice, compression and elevation.
 Rest your leg.
-Ice the inflamed area.
+Ice your knee.
 Compress your knee with a wrap, sleeve or brace.
 And elevate your leg when possible, especially at night.

-- Scale back your physical activity.
+- Reduce your physical activity.
 Doing so will reduce irritation of your knee joint.
 Your doctor can offer you guidance on how long you need to reduce your activity levels, and he or she may be able to suggest alternative forms of exercise you can do in the meantime.